 The Company's current activities comprise mainly of compliance with the MOA by transferring assets related to its previous development bank operations, to BDO and PDIC.
-Thus, the Company continued to incur losses resulting in a capital deficiency of ₱144.2 million and ₱141.3 million as at December 31, 2020 and 2019, respectively.
+Thus, the Company continued to incur losses resulting in a capital deficiency of ₱145.1 million and ₱144.2 million as at December 31, 2021 and 2020, respectively.

 RYM, the Company's majority stockholder, continues to provide the necessary financial support to sustain the Company's operations.
-In order to reduce capital deficiency, the Company allowed certain stockholders to (i) convert preferred stock amounting to \$\textit{P}34.2\$ million into common stock in 2016, (ii) convert advances amounting to \$\textit{P}600.5\$ million to additional capital in 2014 and (iii) infuse capital aggregating \$\textit{P}179.0\$ million in 2014 and 2013.
-The Company implemented an equity restructuring to offset additional paid-in capital (APIC) of \$\textit{P}2,114.9\$ million against deficit which was approved by the SEC on March 23, 2018 (see Note 11).
+In order to reduce capital deficiency, the Company allowed certain stockholders to (i) convert preferred stock amounting to ₱34.2 million into common stock in 2016, (ii) convert advances amounting to ₱600.5 million to additional capital in 2014 and (iii) infuse capital aggregating ₱179.0 million in 2014 and 2013.
+The Company implemented an equity restructuring to offset additional paid-in capital (APIC) of ₱2,114.9 million against deficit which was approved by the SEC on March 23, 2018.